lucasresck/lucasresck.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: MSc student at <a href='https://emap.fgv.br/en/school'>Fundação Getulio Vargas</a>, Brazil
+subtitle: Incoming PhD Student at the University of Cambridge

 profile:
   align: right